KittPhi/python-projects/fall-det/FALL-DET.md

     - At the time, this was the first time "transfer learning" was applied from the action recognition domain to fall detection.
 And because the public fall detection databases only contained small samples, it is crucial to use "transfer learning" to address that problem.
 D. Achieving state-of-the-art results on all three datasets.

+Sihouettes and Bounding Boxes:
+> Researches use meaningful features such as silhouettes, a popular strategy [b] or bounding boxes are extracted from the frames in order to facilitate detection.
+Notible solutions use those features as input into a classifier. (e.g., Gaussian Mixture Model (GMM), SVM, and MLP) to automatically detect if a fall has occurred.
+> A common technique to detect falls is to compute bounding boxes around objects to determine if

+Tracking Systems:
+> The use of tracking systems was applied in many research in a close environment to detect falls [a].
+> Researchers used connected-components labeling to compute the silhouette of a person and extracting features such as the spatial orientation of the center of the silhouette or its geometric orientation.
+By combining this information, they are able to detect positions and also falls. [a]

 # Vision-Based Fall Detection with Convolutional Neural Networks: